-Faculty have the option of using Entry Pass to enforce compliance with daily health monitoring and mandatory surveillance testing.
+Faculty have the option of using Entry Pass to enforce compliance with daily health monitoring and mandatory surveillance testing among those who are not vaccinated.
 This only applies to classes that meet in-person and students must be notified in advance.
 Faculty who choose to use Entry Pass should discuss this expectation with their class before implementing Entry Pass and read the information below for a full understanding of how the tool is designed to be used.

 It is imperative to note that Entry Pass only monitors compliance with public health measures required for in-person activities on-campus.
-It does not display personal health information, nor is it an indicator of health.
+It does not display personal health information, such as vaccination status, nor is it an indicator of health.

 Students with a green check or yellow warning will not face restrictions to buildings or in-person activities.
 Students whose Entry Pass displays a red X may face restricted entry to in-person classes until compliance activities are complete.
 If a student’s Entry Pass continues to show a red X even after completing their daily health check, it means they are out of compliance with asymptomatic surveillance testing.

 If your Entry Pass shows a green check, that means you have a verified COVID-19 vaccine record on file with the university OR you’ve completed your daily health check and, if applicable, complied with asymptomatic surveillance testing.
 Show your Entry Pass to the entry attendant and you will be quickly cleared to enter.
 A green check is not an indicator of your health status.
-Students and employees are still responsible for following all public safety measures including wearing a face covering, physically distancing, and handwashing.
+Students and employees are still responsible for following any public safety measures that are currently in place at VCU, which could mean, for example, wearing a face covering, physically distancing and handwashing.

 If you are asked to participate in asymptomatic surveillance testing and do not book an appointment, or if you fail to show for a scheduled appointment, your Entry Pass will show a yellow warning.
 You will have one week to schedule your appointment and receive your test.
 Check for an email from email@example.com, which will have details about how to complete your surveillance test.
 The yellow warning is only applicable to non-compliance with surveillance testing and is not applicable to compliance with the daily health check.